-The Complete Guide to Short-Chain Fatty Acids (SCFA) and the #1 Postbiotic, CoreBiome®
+The Complete Guide to Short Chain Fatty Acids (SCFA) and CoreBiome®

-Short-chain fatty acids are arguably the most significant of the three fatty acids for human wellness, but they haven’t taken enough of the limelight.
+Short chain fatty acids (SCFAs) are arguably the most significant of the three fatty acids for human wellness, but they haven’t taken enough of the limelight.
 But before we get to SCFAs, let’s talk about all three fatty acids.

 Based on the number of carbon atoms, we can classify fatty acids by their length: short-chain, medium-chain, or long-chain.
 Short-chains are fewer than 6 carbons, medium-chains are 6-12 carbons, and long-chains are greater than 12 carbons.

 Short, medium and long-chain fatty acids all deserve attention.
 Medium-chain fatty acids have become mainstream in the last five years with the popularization of MCT (medium-chain triglycerides).
 Long-chain fatty acids are beneficial to health, as well, and include avocados, olive oil, and fish, as examples.

 Here’s why short-chain fatty acids are super exciting. –> For more even info about SCFAs and postbiotics, download our guide here.